Cut Short

 Before Lopez-Robles ended up in the Haag Home for Boys, he had a short string of misdemeanors starting in his teens that would set off his path of recovery, treatment and ultimately his death, in the Oregon juvenile justice system.

 On Nov.
 2, 2017, at 15 years old, Lopez-Robles and three other boys were picked up by police after tagging an Ontario baseball field with gang-related graffiti.
-A few months later, Lopez-Robles was arrested for fourth degree assault for punching a man attempting to break up a large fight between two groups that that afternoon.
+A few months later, Lopez-Robles was arrested for fourth degree assault for punching a man attempting to break up a large fight between two groups that afternoon.
 A few months after that he and another boy stole more than $500 worth of merchandise from Walmart, according to police reports obtained by EW.

 On April 18, 2018, Lopez-Robles was sent to the Northern Oregon Corrections Juvenile Detention Facility.
 After his release, he stole a 2001 silver Dodge Durango and again shoplifted from Walmart.